 In this work, we presented two multi-party computation protocols for secure evaluation of polynomial control laws on external servers.
-We leveraged a three-party multiplication protocol to obtain a secure control scheme that efficiently evaluates polynomial control laws.
-Further, we presented a novel $n$-party computation protocol that allows to securely compute multiplications of arbitrarily many factors in one round.
-With this protocol, we derived a secure control scheme which allows polynomial control laws to be evaluated without inter-server communication.
-Due to this property, the common assumption of non-colluding severs can be ensured more easily, since servers do not need to be informed about other parties.
-Notably, the presented methods do not rely on homomorphic encryption as in~\cite{Darup2020}, but solely on secret sharing, and therefore they can be evaluated much faster.
-We proved that the two protocols are secure, and demonstrated their practicality in a numerical example.
+Both schemes can be evaluated much faster compared to previous results, as the presented methods do not rely on homomorphic encryption, but solely on secret sharing.
+Our novel $n$-party computation protocol can evaluate polynomial control laws in one round without inter-server communication.
+Due to this property, the common assumption of non-colluding servers can be ensured more easily, since servers do not need to be informed about other parties.
+We proved that the two protocols are secure, and demonstrated their practicality{demonstrated the practicality of the two protocols} in a numerical example.

-Further research could consider extensions of the presented protocols.
-Due to the efficient conversion between algebraic and binary shares in~\cite{Mohassel2018} and possible bit extraction, also comparisons of numbers are possible, such that piecewise polynomial functions could be evaluated.
-This extends the scope of possible applications also to more general control strategies such as model predictive control.
+Further research includes extensions of the presented protocols.
+Conversion between algebraic and binary shares as in \cite{Mohassel2018} and possible bit extraction enables comparisons of numbers, such that piecewise polynomial functions could be evaluated.
+This extends the scope of possible applications to more general control strategies such as model predictive control.
 Regarding security, the three-party framework can also be extended to the case with one malicious cloud~\cite{Mohassel2018}.